Mining for Strong Gravitational Lenses with Self-supervised Learning: Results

 Extrapolating from Figure~\ref{fig:classification}, we expect that in the south \zmag $<$ 20 sample we have identified 50-60\% of the lenses, and 30-40\% remain.
 Approximately 20\% of the remaining lenses are likely to be in the top 100,000 predictions, which is an achievable number to manually inspect.
-This is supported by the fact that we continued to find a number of high quality lenses after the 7,000th highest prediction.
-The lens candidates remaining to be discovered will likely not be configurations with extremely distinct extended arcs, as we found those were generally predicted with the highest probabilities in our validation sample.
-The number of remaining lenses in the south \zmag $<$ 20 or north samples is more difficult to estimate, but we expect is greater than the fractions quoted above.
+This is supported by the fact that we continued to find a number of high-quality lenses after the 7000th highest prediction.
+The lens candidates remaining to be discovered will likely not be configurations with extremely distinct extended arcs, as we found that those were generally predicted with the highest probabilities in our validation sample.
+The number of remaining lenses in the south \zmag~$>$~20 or north samples is more difficult to estimate, but we expect is greater than the fractions quoted above.

 We separated our new strong lens candidates into two groups based on their quality.
+During the lens search outlined above, the authors assigned each lens candidate either a tentative A or B grade, which a single author, G.S., refined into the final lens classifications to achieve consistency.
 Grade A lens candidates are highly likely to be strong gravitational lenses as they exhibit distinct lens features such as large extended arcs or clear multiple images.
 Grade B galaxies exhibit fainter features than grade A, and are more ambigious with common false positives such as ring galaxies.
 Nevertheless, grade B lenses still display likely features of gravitational lensing.
 To include galaxies as either grade A or B strong lens candidates we erred on the side of caution, and attempted to exclude candidates that displayed characteristics of gravitational lensing but were difficult to differentiate from projection or noise effects.
-As there is no distinct criteria for lens classification the small number of non-expert galaxy inspectors likely introduced biases to the type of lenses identified in this work, and possibly passed over certain groups of objects.
-For this reason we make the network predictions and similarity search tool public and available for anyone to examine.
+As there is no distinct criteria for lens classification the small number of nonexpert galaxy inspectors likely introduced biases to the type of lenses identified in this work, and possibly passed over certain groups of objects.
+For this reason, we make the network predictions and similarity search tool public and available for anyone to examine.